Minneapolis Auditorium

 Minneapolis Auditorium was an indoor arena in Minneapolis, Minnesota.
 It hosted the NBA's Minneapolis Lakers from 1947 until they moved to the Minneapolis Armory in 1959.
 The arena held 10,000 people and was built in 1927.
-The building fell into obscurity after the opening of the Met Center in suburban Bloomington.
-It was demolished in 1988 to make way for the Minneapolis Convention Center.
+By the 1960s, the Auditorium was considered inadequate for hosting major events.
+As a result, the building was expanded to add a 100000 sqft Convention Hall capable of accommodating up to 12,000 more people, which opened on September 28, 1965.
+However, the building fell into obscurity after the opening of the Met Center in suburban Bloomington in 1967.
+It was demolished in 1989 to make way for the Minneapolis Convention Center.
+The final event at the old Auditorium was a concert by Marie Osmond on February 26, 1988, and demolition began soon after.